Auto-Playground/ragrank/docs/docs/metrics/context_related/index.md

 # Context related

-Here are the metrics for evaluate the context realted attributes in your RAG model
+Here are the metrics for evaluate the context related attributes in your RAG model

 - Context f1
 - Context Relevancy